bytedance/g3/g3proxy/doc/protocol/client/egress_path_selection.rst

 The key should be the escaper name, so the corresponding value will be handled by that escaper.

-The value should be a `ID` string value, which the meaning will be different on each type of escaper.
+The value should be a `ID` string value, and it's meaning will be different on each type of escaper.